-- Staff will record any welfare concern that they have about a child on the setting's safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL.
-Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with DSL. - Incident/Welfare concern forms (green forms) are kept on the Safeguarding Notice Board located in the staff room. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
-Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
-These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools".
+- Staff will record any welfare concern that they have about a child on the school's electronic safeguarding system called 'MyConcern' (with a body map if injuries have been observed).
+These are immediately sent electronically to the DSL.
+Further records will be completed as soon as possible after the incident/event on this system, using the child's words and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded on MyConcern.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with DSL. - Incident/Welfare concern forms are kept in the staffroom and on the P drive for staff who do not have access to MyConcern - Safeguarding records are kept for individual children and are stored electronically on MyConcern.
+Any historical paper records from previous establishments are stored separately from all other records relating to the child in the school.
+Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely on MyConcern and managed by the DSL.
+Safeguarding records are shared with staff on a 'need to know' basis only.

-- All Staff WILL familiarise themselves with the responsibilities as outlined in this document. www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding/safeguarding-policies-and-guidance - The Headteacher will be kept informed of any significant issues by the DSL.
+- All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
+These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools". - All Staff will familiarise themselves with the responsibilities as outlined in this document. www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding/safeguarding-policies-and-guidance. - The Headteacher will be kept informed of any significant issues by the DSL.